capncrockett/tca-testing-tasks-cdl/TASKS.md

 # Code Assistants Testing Tasks: Week 1

-June 3, 2025
+June 9, 2025

 ## Overview

-This document contains the setups involved in pulling down the synthetic repository, running your code assistants against it, and pushing it back up with edits.
-It also contains a list of proposed tasks with some tips and tricks attached, but developers are welcome to get creative!
+This document contains a list of proposed testing tasks with helpful resources included at the end.

 We will use the code in your pull requests to drive a broader conversation about how the AI agents performed and compare the different implementations developers generated with their tools.
 This is not a code review; in fact, we encourage you to commit and call out any specifically poor, non-functional, or hallucinated code!
 This will help us drive a broader conversation about how to use, prompt, review, and commit code from agents responsibly.

+**Please refer to the task number when taking notes on your testing experience.**

 ## Task 1: Documentation Enhancement